nicolae-stroncea/notes/docs/CSC369/l10_synchronization.md

    1. Basic, <u>easy to understand</u>

-   2. Good for some race conditions where <u>you can set the order</u> in which threads will execute
+   2. Good for some race conditions where <u>you can set the order</u> in which threads will execute. **race condition**: condition where multiple threads access Critical Section and both try to <u>update</u> a shared veriable. *Note* that reading is not considered updating since it doesn't change the value.

    3. Not always the right abstraction